blu256/duh/README.md

   >  right-shift value by 1
   \  reset value in current cell
-  *  replace value with a random number between 0 and the original value ~  swap value with register
+  *  replace value with a random number between 0 and the original value
+  %  replace value with the instruction at position indicated by original value ~  swap value with register
+  .  assign current value to register
+  ,  assign current register to value
 ```

 ### Pointer instructions